zenstackhq/zenstack-docs/docs/reference/server-adapters/api-handlers/rest.md

 #### Sorting

 You can use the `sort` query parameter to sort resource collections or relationship collections.
-The value of the parameter can be a single field name or a comma-separated list of fields names.
+The value of the parameter is a comma-separated list of fields names.
 The order of the fields in the list determines the order of sorting.
 By default, sorting is done in ascending order.
 To sort in descending order, prefix the field name with a minus sign.

 ##### Examples